tscnlab/dlmoR/README.md

-**`dlmoR`** is an R package that implements the hockey-stick method (Danilenko et al., 2014) for estimating dim light melatonin onset (DLMO) —a key circadian phase marker in chronobiology and sleep research.
+**`dlmoR`** is an R package that implements the hockey-stick method (Danilenko et al., 2014) for estimating dim light melatonin onset (DLMO) — a key circadian phase marker in chronobiology and sleep research.

 The hockey-stick algorithm models melatonin rise as a piecewise linear-parabolic curve, with the DLMO time point determined as the